-India, being a federal republic, needs co-ordination between the Center and the States in many political, administrative and governance affairs.
-In order to avoid conflicts, division of powers is clearly specified through the three lists in Schedule 7 ie. Union list, State list and Concurrent List.
-Inter State Council and National Development Council are other mechanisms/ discussion platforms for conflict resolution between Center and States.
+India, being a federal republic, needs coordination between the Center and the States in many political, administrative, and governance affairs.
+In order to avoid conflicts, the division of powers is clearly specified through the three lists in Schedule 7 ie. Union list, State list, and Concurrent List.
+Inter-State Council and National Development Council are other mechanisms/ discussion platforms for conflict resolution between the Center and States.

 - Constitutional Body – Article 263.

 - Based on the Sarkaria Commission recommendation(1983).

 - Investigate and discuss the subjects of common interest between the Union and State(s) or among the States.

 - The present composition of the Inter-State Council is as follows:

 - Prime Minister (Chairman).

 - Chief Ministers of Union Territories having a Legislative Assembly and Administrators of UTs not having a Legislative Assembly and Governors of States under President’s Rule (Governor’s Rule in the case of J&K).